sidneyshafer/html-guide/README.md

 # HTML Sandbox for Beginners

->HTML code snippets for learning the basics of HTML.
+>Code snippets for learning the basics of HTML.

 ## Table of Contents
 * [Basic HTML Layout](#basic-html-layout)